aruhier/pyqos/docs/quickstart.rst

 trigger the dry-run mode, and prints the tc commands that would normally be applied.

-For more informations about each algorithm models, you should read the dev_api_ documentation.
+For more informations about each algorithm models, you should read the :ref:`API documentation <api_algorithms>`.

 .. _quickstart_config: